frankzl/bahn-price-analyzer/README.md

 # bahn-price-analyzer
 Analyzing the prices of the Deutsche Bahn (based on juliuste's project)

+# Getting started
+clone the directory and run `npm install`

 # Node script
 execute with `node scrapper.js -f from_station -t to_station -s start_date -e end_date`
  will write data into file: